 Verdict: Whether you want to install the Kicker 10CVX154 subwoofer on your car or boat, it will deliver a solid audio performance for the price.
 It’s easy to install after reading the instruction manual, but you can consider watching a few videos online if it seems challenging.

-2. Best Design: Fusion MS-SW10 Marine Grade Subwoofer
+4. Best Design: Garmin Fusion FM Series Marine Subwoofer

-Another winner from Fusion, the MS-SW10 marine-grade subwoofer, is designed for people who love boating and music.
+Another winner from Fusion, the Garmin Fusion FM Series Marine Subwoofer, is designed for people who love boating and music.

 Power: 400 Watts

-It’s a powerful 10-inch sub that has undergone rigorous testing, making sure it’s ready to rock in all extremities of a marine environment.
+It’s a powerful 10-inch sub that has undergone rigorous testing, ensuring it’s ready to rock in all extremities of a marine environment.

-It also comes at a bargain price compared to other units on the list, though it’s only sold as a single unit and not a pair.
+It also comes at a bargain price compared to other units on the list, though it’s only sold as a single unit, not a pair.

 Design & Features

-This 10-inch subwoofer comes with a water-resistant design that complies with ASTM standards for salt/fog-resistant and UV-stability.
+This 10-inch subwoofer has a water-resistant design that complies with ASTM standards for salt/fog-resistant and UV-stability.

-That means that the MS-SW10 can deliver great audio performance even when exposed to the elements for a prolonged period.
+That means the Garmin Fusion FM Series Marine Subwoofer can deliver excellent audio performance even when exposed to the elements for a prolonged period.

 The installation process is pretty simple, though there’s no manual to guide you through the entire process.
 However, there’s a measuring template to help you mark and cut the speaker opening accurately.

-Before securely mounting it with some rear room and open-air at the front, the Fusion MS-SW10 sounds terrible.
+Before securely mounting it with some rear room and open air at the front, the Garmin Fusion FM Series Marine Subwoofer sounds terrible.
 However, it hits hard and delivers a nice deep tone when securely mounted, complimenting a medium-sized system to perfection.

-Each speaker subwoofer can deliver 130 watts RMS power while reaching up to 400 watts peak.
+Each speaker subwoofer can deliver 130 watts of RMS power while reaching 400 watts peak.

-Rockford Fosgate showcases their great commitment to sonic excellence with the Punch Series of subwoofers, amps and speakers.
+Rockford Fosgate showcases its commitment to sonic excellence with the Punch Series of subwoofers, amps, and speakers.

 Power: 250 Watts